beetbox/beets/docs/plugins/beets2kodi.rst

 =================

 The plugin lets you create nfo files for Kodi music library whenever you import an album into the library.
+The plugin relies on the information provided by beets library and the audiodb (TADB).
+It only uses MusicBrainz IDs, empty ID fields or discogs ID are ignored.

-It only creates artist and album .nfos.
-As no documentation of track .nfo on Kodi wiki.
+Configuration

-To use ``Beets2Kodi`` plugin, enable it in your configuration (see :ref:`using-plugins`).
+To use ``beets2kodi`` plugin, enable it in your configuration (see :ref:`using-plugins`).
 Then, you'll want to configure the specifics of your Kodi host.
 You can do that using a ``kodi:`` section and include audiodb.com api key in your ``config.yaml``, which looks like this as per kodiupdate plugin::

     kodi: